 - 2 tablespoon tomato ketchup [see FAQ section above for alternatives]

-- 1 litre vegetable broth hot, [use a vegan 'beef' flavour if available such as OXO meat free beef flavour stock or bouillon cubes]
+- 1 litre vegetable stock hot, [use a vegan 'beef' flavour if available such as OXO meat free beef flavour stock or bouillon cubes]

 Add 5 minutes before end of cooking: